ajgae/emotd-awesome/README.md

   ```
 6. [optional] See the [arguments](#argumentssettings) section to change the `emotd` configuration.

-[1]: you may, instead, create symlinks to the `emotd.lua` and `~/.emotd_words` files that lie in your cloned repository.
+[1]: you may, instead, create a symlink to the `emotd.lua` file that lies in your cloned repository (and eventually do the same for a words file found somewhere else on your filesystem).
 This is useful if you intend on making modifications to the widget's source.
-To do this, run the following commands with the adequate folder names:
+To do this, run the following command with the adequate folder name:
 ```
 $ ln -sv <your-repository-location>/emotd.lua ~/.config/awesome/my-widgets/emotd.lua
-$ ln -sv <your-repository-location>/.emotd_words ~/.emotd_words
 ```

 ### what is emotional literacy?